trenton-jhu/ns3-ecmp-drb/README.md

 ## How to Install
 Since NS3 is a very heavy weight framework.
 We use docker to simplify the installation and build steps.
 ### Using our Google VM
 We have a Google VM with the environment and docker container already setup.
-You can ssh into the VM by running the following command (using the private key provided):
+You can ssh into the VM by running the following command (using the private key provided in this repo):
 ```
+sudo chmod 400 private_key.pem
-ssh -i private_key.pem ubuntu@tba
+ssh -i "private_key.pem" ubuntu@35.203.168.252
 ```
 Please contact us (ywang382@jhu.edu) if you cannot connect or do not have access to this instance.
 Once connected, the docker container has ID `89ef7a63dfe5` you can go into the docker container by running the following command:
 ```